The Shansi Fellows are located in China, India, Indonesia and Japan.

 No, you do not need to have teaching experience to apply for the Shansi Fellowships that include teaching responsibilities.
 In fact, newly selected Fellows spend their Winter Term at Oberlin taking an intensive workshop in Teaching English to Speakers of Other Languages (TESOL) while attending an orientation program run by Shansi.
 If you have teaching experience as a tutor or by volunteering in local schools, etc. it is considered a plus.

-This year, there are seven available fellowships: three in China (two at Shanxi Agricultural University and one at Beijing Normal University), one in Japan at J.F.
-Oberlin University, one in India at Jagori Grameen, and two in Indonesia (one at Gadjah Mada University in Yogyakarta, and one at Syiah Kuala University in Banda Aceh).
+There are nine available fellowships for 2015: three in China (two at Shanxi Agricultural University and one at Beijing Normal University), two in Japan at J.F.
+Oberlin University, two in India (one at Jagori Grameen, and one at Lady Doak College) and two in Indonesia (one at Gadjah Mada University in Yogyakarta, and one at Syiah Kuala University in Banda Aceh).

 Completed applications are screened by members of the Shansi Board, a process that generally takes about two weeks.
 Following this initial screening process, all applicants are notified of the results.
 Some applicants will be invited for interviews.
 The applicants who are selected for interviews will be asked to contact the Shansi Office to select an interview time.
 There is no travel funding for graduates living outside of Oberlin who are selected for interviews.
 These off-campus interviewees may return to Oberlin for a face-to-face interview, but in cases where this is not feasible, telephone or Skype interviews can be arranged.